 During construction, the project area would experience a temporary increase in vehicle traffic due to construction workforce commuting patterns, the movement of construction vehicles, and the delivery of equipment and materials to the construction work areas at work area entry/exit points.
-Additional impacts on transportation and traffic would result from construction across roadways and railroads; however, impacts would be minimal because all railroads and major roads would be bored.
+Additional impacts on transportation and traffic would result from construction across roadways and railroads.